 The board does not pre-fund benefits; therefore, no assets are accumulated in a trust fund.
 The current funding policy is to pay benefits directly from general assets on a pay-as-you-go basis.
 The Board establishes the employer contribution rates and how the plan will be funded as part of the annual budget process.
 The plan specifies that the Board will make explicit contributions of 50% of the retiree-only premium for all eligible retirees.
 Various amounts are paid by the Board depending on the status of each plan participant.
-The amount paid by the Board for OPEB as the benefits came due during the year ended June 30, 2020 was \$3,492.
+No benefits were paid by the Board for OPEB during the year ended June 30, 2021 as there were no retirees on the health plan.